coze-dev/coze-js/infra/package-audit/README.md

 ## Rules

-- [x] 检测 owners 文件并检测 reviewers 是否大于 2； approve_required 属性值是否大于等于 1；
+- [x] Check owners file and verify that the number of reviewers is greater than 2; verify that approve_required value is greater than or equal to 1
-- [x] 判断 package.json 中 有 build or test:cov 命令时，是否在 config/rush-project.json 中正确配置缓存；
+- [x] When package.json contains build or test:cov commands, verify correct cache configuration in config/rush-project.json
-- [x] 检测项目中是否有基础配置文件：eslint/tsconfig/owners
+- [x] Check if basic configuration files exist: eslint/tsconfig/owners
-- [ ] 校验 package 名称，要求符合 `@flow-xxx/xxx` 规则；
+- [ ] Validate package name, must be in the format of `@coze-xxx/xxx`